-- Mash together the garlic clove and salt, then add the red wine vinegar and hot pepper flakes and let it sit for 10 minutes.
+- Mash together the garlic and salt, then add red wine vinegar and hot pepper flakes and let it sit for 10 minutes.

 - Heat 1 T olive oil in a frying pan, add almonds and fry until the almonds are golden brown.
-(Watch them carefully; this only takes 2-3 minutes and they can get too brown rather quickly if you’re not careful.)
+(Watch them carefully.)

 - Crumble enough Feta to make 1/2 cup.
 (Or use more if you’d like; more Feta is always good, right?)

 - Whisk the olive oil into the vinegar-garlic mixture to make the dressing.

 - Stir together the broccoli, feta, and half the almonds and toss with the dressing.

 - Serve salad right away, sprinkling the rest of the almonds on top.

 Make it a Low-Carb Meal:

 This amazing Broccoli Salad with Feta and Almonds would be a great side dish for Air Fryer Salmon, Greek Lemon Chicken, Chicken Cutlets with Mustard Sauce, Baked Parmesan Crusted Chicken, or Baked Greek Meatballs for a low-carb meal.

 More Tasty Recipes with Broccoli: